-"A property ISA gives savers access to property returns, tax-free...we're seeing more and more customers transferring their poorly-performing Cash ISAs from the 'big banks' to Bricklane.com's Property ISA.
+"A Property ISA gives savers access to property returns, tax-free...we're seeing more and more customers transferring their poorly-performing Cash ISAs from the 'big banks' to Bricklane.com's Property ISA.

-The second category you’ll find under our new ‘Invest’ tab is peer-to-peer lending.
+The second category you’ll find under our ‘Invest’ tab is peer-to-peer lending.
 This ever-popular industry puts lenders’ cash directly in touch with borrowers and – by cutting out the middleman bank or building society – is designed to offer both parties an all-round better deal.

 Here, we’ve teamed up with Landbay, a peer-to-peer provider that takes your money and lends it out to residential property investors in the form of buy-to-let mortgages (statistically, the lowest risk of peer-to-peer lending).